 The cafe in the picture has also been trading successfully for several years.
 The owner employs the young lady to help her operate the cafe.

-Can provide a microloan to start a new business
+Can provide training & a loan to start a new business

 'This lady used her loan to sell vegetables outside her house.
 She employs her daughter to help selling vegetables to consumers and seeds to farmers.

 This market trader is married with four children.
 He was one of our initial beneficiaries in 2015, and sold vegetables in the market.

 This lady received a loan to expand her injera baking business, which allows her to sell around 50 injera a day to neighbours and students.